sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

 1. If the connection is closed with the arrival of the **FIN packet** then all **temporal flows must be closed** as well.

+## Stats/Counters
+The temporal flow should also support packet and byte counters.
+This data should be rolled/added back into the original/parent flow once the temporal flow is removed.

+## Other considerastions

+1. When a first fragment (with L4 header) arrives, a new temporal flow should be created.
+This temporal flow should be associated (need to mainatin some state) with the **original/parent** flow against which the first fragement was matched.
+This **association/relationship** will be used in an event when the parent flow is removed (age-out, closed, etc.) before the temporal flow is deleted.

+1. If the second fragment (first packet without L4 header and non-zero fragement offset) arrives before the first fragment, there will be no temporal flow entry and we will have a **flow-mis**.
+This may take the **packet processing** to the slow-path.
+The slow-path should drop this packet.
+Since there is no 5-tuple information available, against which **bucket** will we count these drop packets in the slow path?

 ## Issues and Nuances

 1. A connection that is reset should also result in the related